A Homeowner's Guide to Drain Repair in Calgary, Alberta

 Regular Maintenance Pays Off

-Your return on plumbing maintenance will vary depending on your neighbourhood.
+Your return on plumbing maintenance will vary depending on your neighborhood.
 It will also vary depending on the overall condition of your home and its design.

 Usually, you can recoup 77% to 91% of the upfront costs for plumbing maintenance.
 Plumbing repairs can cost between $1,000 and $3,000.